scientist-softserv/iiif_print/README.md

   * NewspaperWorks requires that your application's `config/initializers/hyrax.rb` be edited to make uploads optional for (all) work types, by setting `config.work_requires_files = false`.

+  * NewspaperWorks expects that your application's `config/initializers/hyrax.rb` be edited to enable a IIIF viewer, by setting `config.iiif_image_server = true`.

   * NewspaperWorks overrides Hyrax's default `:after_create_fileset` event handler, in order to attach pre-existing derivatives in some ingest